St Peter and St Paul's Church, Clare: History

 The greatest disaster to befall the church was the visit of William Dowsing in 1643.
 The Puritan Parliament decreed the demolition of altars, removal of candlesticks, and defacement of pictures and images.
 'Basher' Dowsing, a fanatical anti-Romanist, was appointed as 'Parliamentary Visitor for the East Anglian counties for demolishing the superstitious pictures and ornaments of churches'.
 'Cromwell's iconoclast' kept a journal of his visits.
 On 6 January 1644, he visited six churches, including Haverhill.
 As for Clare, he wrote: "We brake down 1000 pictures superstitious: I brake down 200; 3 of God the Father, and 3 of Christ, and of the Holy Lamb, and 3 of the Holy Ghost like a Dove with Wings; and the Twelve Apostles were carved in wood, on top of the Roof, which we gave order to take down; and 20 Cherubim to be taken down; and the Sun and the Moon in the East window, by the King's Arms to be taken down".
-Bullet holes in the roof suggest one inaccurate method; the rest being done with arrows, stones, poles and whitewash.
+Bullet holes in the roof suggest one inaccurate method, while the rest was done with arrows, stones, poles, and whitewash.
 The Sun and Moon still survive.

 Like most English churches, it was altered in the Victorian era.
-It was first 'repaired and beautified' in 1834–36, and a gallery was also added.
+It was first repaired in 1834–36, and a gallery was also added.
 In 1876 a plan was given by the architect James Piers St Aubyn for work done between 1877 and 1883.
 In 1898, Detmar Blow, architect for the Society for the Protection of Ancient Buildings, was brought in to repair the tower.